 What is hand dermatitis?

-Hand dermatitis is a common group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.
+Hand dermatitis is a common acute or chronic eczematous disorder that affects the dorsal and palmar aspects of the hands due to a variety of causes.

 Hand dermatitis is also known as hand eczema.